drobnyjt/test_jekyll/index.md

 ![PyBCA with geometry.](./bca_geom_3.png)

-PyBCA is a new port of TRIDYN to Python.
+PyBCA is a new port of the binary collision approximation to Python.
 This version includes 2D geometry, a new screened Coulomb scattering integral solver from Mendenhall and Weller (1991, 2005), and some nice plotting features.
 Check it out at: https://github.com/drobnyjt/pybca